timojuez/hificon/README.md

 ## Daemon
 This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting/suspending/resuming/shutdown.
+`./daemon --maxvol 50`

+Note that this program is still in development and therefore start it with all sound output stopped and choose a --maxvol way lower than 100.

 ## CLI
 Plain commands can be sent to the AVR